Student Campus Compact

 - To refrain from allowing individuals without a green “go” screen on the PennOpen Pass mobile app to enter campus buildings.

-- To comply, if I must travel, with quarantine and testing requirements based on guidance of the Philadelphia Department of Public Health and the public health agency of my travel destination.
+- To comply, if I must travel, with quarantine and testing requirements based on guidance of the Philadelphia Department of Public Health, the Pennsylvania Department of Health, and the public health agency of my travel destination.

 SOCIAL LIFE AND RECREATION